sparkfabrik/company-playbook/content/recipes/git-rebase-workflow.md

 * Head to Gitlab and open a MR from your branch towards `develop`
 * Address possible feedback in your branch and keep pushing over it, Gitlab will update itself with your fixes
 * When you are done the MR will be merged by a peer or gatekeeper
-* Switch back on `develop` and pull your modifications: `git co develop && git pull`
+* Switch back on `develop` and reset to the latest develop: `git fetch && git reset --hard origin/develop`

 Redo from start and live happy! :)